 Weekly Win-Scale sessions

-In the first Lead-Learn review, both sides model their new behaviors as they evaluate the first prototype and learn from the first micro-battle sprint.
-The goal is to cocreate solutions to accelerate micro-battle results, while drawing out the broader implications of this learning for the rest of the company.
+Objective: Co-creating solutions to accelerate micro-battle results, while drawing out the broader implications of this learning for the rest of the company.

-For one large telco, the first Lead-Learn review was an eye-opener—even for a company deeply committed to the Founder’s Mentality and the journey toward scale insurgency.
+For one large telco, the first Leadership team review was an eye-opener—even for a company deeply committed to the Founder’s Mentality and the journey toward scale insurgency.
 The CEO and executive committee were clearly aligned on the company’s insurgent mission: Redefining data connectivity through pervasive, high-quality network access and services.
 Yet putting micro-battle training into action raised a number of important lessons.
 Here are a few:

 - This company discovered early that changing existing ways of working is the toughest act of leadership.
 It requires deep commitment from everyone involved, but the change has to start with the CEO.
-The telco’s top leader was committed to role-modeling new behaviors in every interaction and had called upon the rest of this executive team to do the same.
+The telco’s top leader was committed to role modeling new behaviors in every interaction and had called upon the rest of this executive team to do the same.
 But when you’re under pressure and fighting daily competitive battles, this requires a focused, conscious effort, and the team found it easy to slip back into a command-and-control mindset.
-To reinforce the need to think instead like a coach, the CEO made the key decision to personally mentor the franchise players who were leading each micro-battle.
+To reinforce the need to think instead like a coach, the CEO made the pivotal decision to personally mentor the franchise players who were leading each micro-battle.
 This meant making time for monthly coaching sessions with them, keeping the CEO focused on the new micro-battle agenda and the key behaviors that would support its success.

-- The company also learned early that the Lead-Learn sessions have to focus on real results, not PowerPoint activity updates.
+- The company also learned early that these joint sessions have to focus on real results, not PowerPoint activity updates.
 This meant pivoting from the usual internal discussion about how difficult things were this week, to an external analysis of what customers want and how the company can delight them.
 It also helped leadership maintain a surgical focus on what really matters: how to help vital micro-battles show results in the market.

 - For everybody involved, it’s easy to concentrate on what it takes to win with the new prototype.
-But each Lead-Learn session is also about learning and scaling the micro-battle outcomes.
+But each session is also about learning and scaling the micro-battle outcomes.
 That’s why conducting them in the learning center environment is so important.
-The learning center is designed to codify and promote the broader goals of the micro-battle system.
+The learning center is designed to codify and promote the broader goals of the Micro-battles System.
 Each meeting builds on the earlier ones, and the learning center’s four walls provide space to make results, decisions and commitments clearly visible to everyone.
 At the end of each meeting, people should leave the room with:

 - Commitments from individual executive committee members on which impediments they will remove in the days ahead.